dotnet-foundation/newsletter/README.md

 # Newsletter

 Welcome to the .NET Foundation Newsletter Repository.
 This repo is used to manage and create newsletters sent to the members of the foundation and the general interested public.
+You can [sign up for the .NET Foundation newsletter here.](http://eepurl.com/dhL_qb)

 ## Submission